 This tour takes you inside Tashiro-no-Mori, a forest garden in Hiroo Town in Hokkaido’s Tokachi region.
 This forest is owned and managed by Yukihiro Izumi, who named it after his great grandfather Tashiro, a settler who moved to Tokachi during the pioneering days of Hokkaido.
 Natural springs flow throughout the forest, and various wild flowers bloom all over the area from spring to autumn.
 Izumi-san will guide you around the forest and tell you all about its flora and fauna.
-After the walk, you’ll take a rest in a thatched hut and experience a traditional outdoor tea ceremony with a Japanese tea instructor.
+After the walk, you’ll experience a traditional outdoor tea ceremony with a Japanese tea instructor.

 It took almost 20 years for Yukihiro Izumi to build the forest garden by himself, and he knows the place like the back of his hand.

-After the walk, you’ll visit one of the thatched huts in the forest, where you’ll experience an outdoor tea ceremony known as “nodate”.
+After the walk, you’ll take a rest at one of the thatched huts in the forest, and experience an outdoor tea ceremony known as “nodate”.
 The ceremony is led by Japanese tea instructor Wako Ietsune.

 This tea called “jinencha” is made from natural ingredients and is brewed using the forest’s natural spring water.
 Savor the unique experience of enjoying tea and Japanese sweets in the middle of nature.

 Note: All images are for illustration purposes only.
 Your actual experience may vary.